Trump: The Rusical: Reception

+Silky Nutmeg Ganache (pictured at RuPaul's DragCon LA in 2023) wins the episode's main challenge.

 Reception of the episode has been mixed.
+The A.V.
+Club gave the episode a rating of 'A'.
 Bianca Guzzo of IN Magazine praised the episode, writing: "Honestly, this was one of the most entertaining Rusicals in the show's history.
 It beautifully combined political humour, with the essence of Grease, and Ginger Minj as Trump… what else could you want?"
 Contrastingly, Joey Guerra of the Houston Chronicle said, "...aside from a Ginger Minj cameo as Trump, everyone else here is pretty BLAH.
 The musical just isn't very funny.
 It could have been some sort of bold political satire, but it falls flat and doesn't even go for easy jokes."
 PinkNews Charlie Jones was similarly critical, who wrote, "Drag Race deserves its dues for setting up camp in the middle of a minefield, but let’s not pretend it didn't get maimed.
 It also, however, produced some of the most inspiring, and horrifying, personal narratives seen on reality TV."

-Matt Rogers of Vulture.com said of the mini challenge, "I don't know whether Ru is an extra big fan of Maddow, or vice versa, but this challenge feels emblematic of what's off about the show right now.
+Matt Rogers of Vulture said of the mini challenge, "I don't know whether Ru is an extra big fan of Maddow, or vice versa, but this challenge feels emblematic of what's off about the show right now.
 Maybe it's that it feels like it exists in an ultraprivileged bubble.
 Maybe it's the celebrity cameo that feels very 'we were able to do this and so we did, and we even focused a whole challenge around it.'
 Something specifically about Maddow's inclusion just made me roll my eyes."

+When asked if her Trump look got her any flack in an interview of Entertainment Weekly, Shuga Cain replied, "Absolutely!
+It was surprising, because I've had a lot of people who are fans of the show who really grew to like me but, when I did the Trump look [they] were upset with me and said they were no longer going to watch the show.
+My mouth was on the floor.
+I found it difficult to understand how you can be a Drag Race fan and a fan of Donald Trump.
+It's a weird, eye-opening experience to realize how much Drag Race has touched different walks of life around the world."